bertreb/plafonds/README.md

 You can select which of the plafond you want to use.

 Instructions for using this script
-1. Put the script 'plafond.py' in the HA directory /config/python_scripts (create, if it doesn't excist)
+1. Put the script 'plafond.py' in the HA directory /config/python_scripts (create, if it doesn't exist)
 2. Add the content of 'services.yaml' to the file 'services.yaml' in the HA directory /config/python_scripts
 3. Reload the 'python_script' in HA (development tool->yaml-configuration -> reload python scripts)
 4. Create the plafond sensors you want.
 I used a template sensor with the following structure for the daily gas plafond (template.yaml)